Redmond Burke

-Redmond P. Burke (born 4 November 1958) is an American congenital heart surgeon, innovator, software developer, author, inventor, and founder of The Congenital Heart Institute at Miami Children's Hospital in Miami, Florida.
+Redmond P. Burke (born 4 November 1958) is an American congenital heart surgeon, author, and founder of The Congenital Heart Institute at Miami Children's Hospital in Miami, Florida.
 He starred in the ABC pilot television show Miracle Workers (2006 TV series).
 Burke has been recognized as one of the world's most innovative surgeons, and for his use of information technology to improve surgical outcomes.

-Biography
+Early life and education

 Redmond Burke was born in Honolulu, Hawaii, to a US Navy flight navigator, Redmond Joseph Burke, and his wife Claire Lorraine Burke, both from San Francisco, California.

-In 1995, he married Kim Horstman, a nurse from Strongsville, Ohio, and they have three daughters - Olivia, Noelle, and Grace.